DenisFrezzato/hyper-ts-fastify/README.md

-An adapter which let you use https://github.com/gcanti/hyper-ts with https://github.com/fastify/fastify.
+An adapter which lets you use https://github.com/gcanti/hyper-ts with https://github.com/fastify/fastify.

 Please refer to hyper-ts's documentation for its usage.